youwen5/blog/typst/2025-02-16-probability-distributions.typ

   abbreviated p.d.f. or PDF) of $X$.
 ]

-We immediately see that the p.d.f. is analogous to the c.d.f. of the discrete case.
+We immediately see that the p.d.f. is analogous to the p.m.f. of the discrete case.

 The probability that $X in (-infinity, b]$ is equal to the area under the graph of $f$ from $-infinity$ to $b$.